pfreemantlm/dev-standard/Documentation.md

 Some contracts may further require an architecture document produced, while others will have an architecture document provided.
 This file (if necessary) will be in `Architecture.md`

+Any external servers required by the application must be enumerated.
+Failure-planning for each external service must be documented.